Sharpness-Aware Minimization Can Hallucinate Minimizers

-We examine whether the phenomena observed with full-batch SAM also arise in the stochastic setting, as shown in Figure~\ref{fig:sto_sam_acc}.
-ResNet-18 is trained on CIFAR-100 with standard data augmentations, including random cropping with padding, horizontal flipping, and Cutout~\citep{devries2017cutout}.
+We examine how SAM behaves under standard mini-batch training on CIFAR-100 as the perturbation radius $\rho$ varies, as summarized in Figure~\ref{fig:sto_sam_acc}.
+ResNet-18 is trained with standard data augmentations, including random cropping with padding, horizontal flipping, and Cutout~\citep{devries2017cutout}.
 The mini-batch size is $64$, the learning rate $0.01$, momentum $0.9$, and weight decay $10^{-4}$.
-Training proceeds for $200$ epochs with cosine-annealed learning rates~\citep{loshchilov2016sgdr}, following the practical implementation of FSAM~\citep{li2024friendly}.
-The switching strategy applies plain stochastic gradient descent for the first $10\%$ of epochs before switching to stochastic SAM.
+Training proceeds for $200$ epochs with cosine-annealed learning rate, following the implementation details in \citet{li2024friendly}.
+We compare SAM-only against a short SGD warm-start before enabling SAM: we run plain SGD for the first $10\%$ of epochs and then continue with (stochastic) SAM for the remainder.

-Under the same setting, Figure~\ref{fig:sto_sam_c100_r18} reports the CIFAR-100 results, comparing SAM-only with the switching strategy.
-Experiments are conducted for perturbation radii $\rho = 0.1, 0.4, 0.7, 1.0$ across $16$ random seeds.
-Each curve shows training loss and test accuracy over epochs, with bold lines denoting the mean across seeds and shaded regions indicating the standard deviation.
-The results show that, as in the full-batch case, SAM performance degrades with larger perturbation radii, whereas the switching strategy remains stable and robust across all settings.
+Under this setting, Figure~\ref{fig:sto_sam_c100_r18} reports representative loss/accuracy curves at $\rho\in\{0.1,0.4,0.7,1.0\}$ over $16$ random seeds.
+Each curve shows training loss and test accuracy over epochs, with bold lines denoting the mean across seeds.
+Overall, as $\rho$ increases, SAM-only training becomes less stable and more sensitive to the choice of $\rho$, whereas the SGD warm-start improves robustness across the same sweep.